Back

 Built capacity on the team

-The deliverables are complete: a unified information architecture across two city domains, seven content type templates, a role-based governance model, and a CMS prototype built in Payload.
-The system was designed to serve both residents navigating city services and the AI tools increasingly used to surface that information.
+The project produced a unified information architecture across two city domains, seven content type templates, a role-based governance model, and a working CMS prototype in Payload.
+The system was designed to serve both residents navigating city services and the AI tools increasingly used to surface public information.